Allelopathic effects of small grain cover crops on cotton plant growth and yields

 3. To investigate differences in concentrations of DIBOA in Lockett wheat and four varieties of rye and the effects of these forages as cover crops on subsequent establishment, growth, and yield of cotton.

-4. To determine the biological activity of rye and rye extracts on germination and initial root elongation of cotton.
+4. To determine the biological activity of rye residues on germination and initial growth of cotton.

 5. To determine effects of grazing vs no grazing on growth of rye and the following crop of no-till planted cotton.